dmatushkin/CloudKitSync/README.md

 # CloudKitSync

-A description of this package.
+A library to sync CoreData models with iCloud